delug/delug.github.io/README.md

-# delug
+# DELUG

-Deep Learning Interest Group @ UGA
+Welcome to the official repository for the Deep Learning interest group at the University of Georgia, or DELUG.

+(pronounced *deluge*)